Chamomile Growing Guide

 Not usually required.

-Leafy greens grown in spring, as well as spring-blooming herbs and flowers.
+Often planted with other leafy greens grown in spring, as well as calendula, coriander, and other spring-blooming herbs and flowers.

 Sow and Plant